phpbg/watchtv/readme.md

   * https://en.wikipedia.org/wiki/HTTP_Live_Streaming
   * https://tools.ietf.org/html/rfc8216
 * packaging for common linux distributions
-* sort channels as we are used to (I didn't find the way to do it with DVB metadata)

 ## Requirements
 You can run the server and the client on the same device if you want.